chaitali72/devSync/README.md

-task - add api level validation on patch request and sign up post api data sanitising - add api validation for each field for validation we are using - npm validator - you can add db level validaton or api level validation
+task - add api level validation on patch request and sign up post api data sanitising - add api validation for each field for validation we are using - npm validator - you can add db level validaton or api level validation npm validator library functions and use lubrary use for emaila nd password
+never trust req.body
+add authentication
+to encrypt the password - use npm bcrypt library